atn95/Tetris/README.md

 ---

 # **_Description_**

-Tetris will be a single player tetris game built mainly with javascript dealing with the canvas tag and a bit of html/css for the site that will hold the game.
+Single player Tetris with a local highscore board.
+As score grows so does level and background music play speed scales with level.
+Controls are faily intuitive with Right and Left arrow key for right left movement.
+Up arrow to rotate with c to hold and space for a quick down.

 [Trello](https://trello.com/invite/b/KazgOlwT/9a1fc99b9e15bfa01203c1a0c030ea8b/tetris)